boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

    * N to 1:
-      Multiple 5G Network Slices may rely upon the same IETF Network Slice (i.e., in {{TS-28.530}} semantic, two RAN/CN NSSes uses a shared TN NSS).
+      Multiple 5G Network Slices may rely upon the same IETF Network Slice.
 In such a case, the Service Level Agreement (SLA) differentiation of slices would be entirely controlled at 5G Control Plane, for example, with appropriate placement strategies: this use case is represented in
       {{figure-6}}, where a User Plane Function (UPF) for the URLLC slice is